FocalFlare/FF-About-Me-and-TOS/docs/aboutMe.md

 * Ruining silence since 2015.
 * If it's too quiet, turn it up.
 If it's too loud, turn it down.
 You have a volume knob for that.
 * Less is more.
 Minimalism is an option.

+# Regarding my Art TOS

+I haven't been asked this question a lot, but I've been suggested by some of my peers to make fees for all of my art as commissions.
+Throwing tips out the question because I'm aware of those already, there are a few reasons why I don't charge people when I make art for them which I've provided in a message as a reply to someone from a Discord server I'm in:

+> Nobody is ever satisfied with how much something is priced.
+>
+> You charge only $5 for almost anyone to commission art?
+You're selling underpriced art, "harming other artists" by making human-made art and selling it, and you're obligated to raise your prices.
+You finally do as demanded and charge for $15 for the same art you're selling?
+You're selling overpriced art and you're obligated to lower your prices.
+>
+> This is actually the secondary reason.
+The main reason is...scammers.
+People who make charge-backs and/or use the unfinished art for AI for malicious intents.
+And the other reason is...beggars.
+I'm considering this reason as "low priority" because they're nothing new to me at all.
+And while I haven't encountered such beggars and Karens, it wouldn't be a surprise to me, but it's something for me to keep in mind.

+In another reply to another user of the same server,

+> I get not sending WIP in either full-res original quality or applying an obtrusive watermark on it, both of which I do when I make art for others.
+>
+> As for people taking advantage of me, idk what they may try to do but I assume it's as bad as making themselves "the boss" of artists.
+> Also there's tipping which I highly recommend both to artists and people commissioning artists.
+Though I don't have an actual payment method that's not tied to my mom's bank account (I have my own credit card but it's technically not separated from her account).
+> * I would use PayPal, but uhh...don't remind me about the few instances people had it break on them.
+> * Cash App would be an option if more people also used it.
+That and, if I wanted to use PayPal AND Cash App, when it comes to any case where I need to move any money over to my Cash App, I can't do that unless I move it to my card first.
+There's sadly no way to directly deposit Cash Ap